StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: -
 - **Default**: 3
 - **Description**: `default_replication_number` sets the default number of replicas for each data partition when creating a table in StarRocks.
-This setting can be overridden by specifying the `replication_num=x` in the CREATE TABLE DDL.
+This setting can be overridden by specifying `replication_num=x` in the CREATE TABLE DDL.

 ##### enable_strict_storage_medium_check